unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 ~~~
 {: .language-python}

+With this, we complete the compilation of our network and are ready to start training.

 ## Train a dense neural network

 Now that we created and compiled our dense neural network, we can start training it.
 One additional concept we need to introduce though, is the `batch_size`.
 This defines how many samples from the training data will be used to estimate the error gradient before the model weights are updated.